 The in-office procedure precisely and safely spins a medical grade micro-sponge along the edges of your eyelashes and eyelids providing exfoliation and the removal of the infected debris called scurf.

 Lidpro effectively removes the exotoxin-laden biofilm located along your eyelid margin that is responsible for your blepharitis symptoms.

 By exfoliating your eyelids, the Blepharitis and Dry Eye Symptoms will improve rapidly, while also helping you to avoid long-term inflammatory damage to your tear glands.

 Our dry eye specialists need only about 6 – 8 minutes per eye to perform this procedure.
 After the procedure, the patient is instructed on how to maintain their clean eyelids with regular nightly lid hygiene.
 You can rinse your eyes after the procedure and go about your day in comfort.

 This depends on the severity and cause of your blepharitis.
-Our optometrist will combine in office Lidpro treatment with at home preventative care, since at home care for dry eye are only semi-effective, the procedure is typically repeated at 4 – 6-month intervals.
+Since home treatments are only semi-effective at preventing further eyelid inflammation, the procedure is typically repeated at 4 – 6-month intervals.

 Treatments that rely on eye drops, warm compresses, or wipes often only provide momentary comfort by relieving the symptoms.
 They don’t generally address the underlying condition.